-- 1. President (Chair)
+1. President (Chair)

 - 2. Provost

 - 3. Director of Athletics

 - 4. Vice President and Chief Financial Officer

-- 5. Vice President for Enrollment Management, Marketing & Communication
+- 5. Vice President of Operations

-- 6. Academic Dean
+- 6. Associate Provost & Registrar

-- 7. Dean of Students

-- 8. Special Advisor to the President for Diversity, Equity, and Inclusion

-- 9. Assistant Vice President for Information Services

 The Executive Assistant to the President and Board of Trustees acts as Secretary of the Office of the President.